calpolyccg/PythonTutorial/README.md

-# PythonTutorial
+# Python Tutorial

-A basic tutorial for file processing and graphing in Python
+This is a beginner Python tutorial that covers basic syntax, file processing, and graphing with **matplotlib**.
+To start the tutorial, open the Jupyter Notebook `tutorial.ipynb`.